cosmos/sdk-tutorials/academy/2-cosmos-concepts/3-transactions.md

 To summarize, this section has explored:

 * How transactions are objects created by end-users to trigger state changes in an application module through that module's Protobuf message service.
-* How transaction messages are not to be confused with ABCI messages, which define interactions between Tendermint and application layers.
+* How transaction messages are not to be confused with ABCI messages, which define interactions between CometBFT and application layers.
 * How *deciding* and *signing* transactions are the main interactions of a user, whereas *generating* and *broadcasting* transactions are attended to by the user interface and other automation.
 * How the modular nature of the Cosmos SDK places more responsibility on *module* developers to effectively code transaction processes, so *application* developers can reuse common functionalities without having to repetitively implement state transition logic.